 Who am I?

 My day job is to be a management executive, and I have held important leadership positions at Indian and Global Corporations in India and the United States.
-I currently mentor social entrepreneurs at innovative companies that make a difference to the lives of poor Indians for Villgro Innovations and Menterra Venture Advisors.
-I also spend some of my time helping organizations like Teach For India.
+I currently work with social entrepreneurs and small and medium enterprises that make a difference in India, for Stanford University's SEED program.
+I'm also the co-founder and advisor of the Menterra Social Impact Fund.
+I also co-founded a social enterprise, Haqdarshak.

 My father is a retired senior Air Force officer, which made me a keen student of military history and geopolitics, and resulted in The Anza Deception, my first book, in 2012.
 I followed that up with a second, The Sympathy Wave, in 2013.

 I have a pilot's license and briefly owned my own aircraft, when I lived in California.
 I have also dabbled with amateur photography, skiing, sailing and hiking.
-I briefly learned to play the piano, and play squash, row, and play golf in my spare time.
+I briefly learned to play the piano, and play squash, row, run the occasional half marathon, and trek the Himalayas in my spare time.
 I'm always ready to try new experiences, to test the boundaries and learn more about myself.

 I grew up on Air Force bases around India, before going to Hindu College in Delhi University and then the Indian Institute of Management, Ahmedabad.